rm-bergmann/app-starter-kit/README.md

 all set up the way I like.

 I have included settings for server side rendering, but currently it doesn't work well with webpack.
-This is becaase when webpack compiles the JS file node_modules is excluded (as it should be), but there is an issue with a common js dependency that causes an error in the compiled JS file, something like exports is not defined.
+This is because when webpack compiles the JS file node_modules is excluded (as it should be), but there is an issue with a common js dependency that causes an error in the compiled JS file, something like exports is not defined.
 I am working on a solution, but so far everything I tried has not worked.